mende237/Nda-Nda-Force-Aligner/README.md

 ## Scripts Overview

-### `main.sh`

-The main script orchestrates the entire process, including data preparation, feature extraction, model training, alignment, and evaluation.
+- `main.sh`: Orchestrates the entire process, including data preparation, feature extraction, model training, alignment, and evaluation.

-### `monophone_count.py`

-This script counts the occurrences of monophones and tones, saves the results to CSV files, and generates distribution graphs.

-### `triphone_count.py`

-This script counts the occurrences of triphones, saves the results to CSV files, and generates distribution graphs.

-### `Utils/data_preparation/main_data_preparation.sh`

-Prepares the data for training and evaluation.
+- `Utils/data_preparation/main_data_preparation.sh`: Prepares the data for training and evaluation.

-### `Utils/feature_extractions/features_extractions.sh`

-Extracts features from the data for training and testing.
+- `Utils/feature_extractions/features_extractions.sh`: Extracts features from the data for training and testing.

-### `training/acoustic_model/monophone_trainning.sh`

-Trains monophone acoustic models.
+- `training/acoustic_model/monophone_training.sh`: Trains monophone acoustic models.

-### `training/acoustic_model/triphone_training.sh`

-Trains triphone acoustic models with various configurations.
+- `training/acoustic_model/triphone_training.sh`: Trains triphone acoustic models with various configurations.

-### `training/acoustic_model/align.sh`

-Aligns the data using the trained models.
+- `training/acoustic_model/align.sh`: Aligns the data using the trained models.

-### `evaluation/evaluation.sh`

-Evaluates the trained models on test data.
+- `evaluation/evaluation.sh`: Evaluates the trained models on test data.

-### `evaluation/make_graph.sh`

-Constructs the graph for decoding.
+- `evaluation/make_graph.sh`: Constructs the graph for decoding.

+- Other scripts: Check other scripts inside the project for additional functionalities.

-## Configuration
+## Training Configuration

 The `main.sh` script contains several configuration options, such as:

 - `project_name`: Name of the project.
 - `data_root`: Root directory for the data.
 - `nbr_job_feature_extraction`: Number of jobs for feature extraction.
-- `nbr_job_trainning`: Number of jobs for training.
+- `nbr_job_training`: Number of jobs for training.
+- `add_question`: Option to add questions for tone integration.
+- `add_pitch_feature`: Option to add pitch features.
-- `trainning_type`: Type of training to perform (1-5).
+- `training_type`: Type of training to perform (1-5).

+For more details, check the `main.sh` file to see all configurable variables.

-## Keys references
+## Keys References

-- Tchagoua, Guy Merlin.
-"Usage des langues chez les locuteurs Nda’nda’." *Sociolinguistics in African Contexts: Perspectives and Challenges*, pages 73-86, 2017.
-Springer.

 - Tchoutouo Ketchassop, Anne Christelle.
 "L'aménagement linguistique de l'aire Nda' Nda' : mesure de l'intelligibilite des parlers à la standardisation."
 PhD thesis, Université de Dschang, Études Africaines et Mondialisation, 2021.
 Supervised by Behan Sammy Chumbow.

+- Tchagoua, Guy Merlin.
+"Usage des langues chez les locuteurs Nda’nda’." *Sociolinguistics in African Contexts: Perspectives and Challenges*, pages 73-86, 2017.
+Springer.

 - Luong, Hieu-Thi and Vu, Hai-Quan.
 "A non-expert Kaldi recipe for Vietnamese speech recognition system."
 In *Proceedings of the Third International Workshop on Worldwide Language Service Infrastructure and Second Workshop on Open Infrastructures and Analysis Frameworks for Human Language Technologies (WLSI/OIAF4HLT2016)*, pages 51-55, 2016.

-- Rabiner, Lawrence R and Schafer, Ronald W. "Introduction to digital speech processing." *Foundations and Trends® in Signal Processing*, vol. 1, no. 1-2, pages 1-194, 2007.
-Now Publishers, Inc.
+- Ghahremani, Pegah, et al. "A pitch extraction algorithm tuned for automatic speech recognition."
+In *2014 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)*, pp. 2494-2498.
+IEEE, 2014.

 - Gales, Mark and Young, Steve.
 "The application of hidden Markov models in speech recognition." *Foundations and Trends® in Signal Processing*, vol. 1, no. 3, pages 195-304, 2008.
+Now Publishers, Inc.

+- Rabiner, Lawrence R and Schafer, Ronald W. "Introduction to digital speech processing." *Foundations and Trends® in Signal Processing*, vol. 1, no. 1-2, pages 1-194, 2007.
 Now Publishers, Inc.

 - Morgan, Nelson and Bourlard, Herve.
 "Continuous speech recognition." *IEEE signal processing magazine*, vol. 12, no. 3, pages 24-42, 1995.
 IEEE.